mccurdyc/www/content/book/2020-02-23-what-you-do-is-who-you-are.md

 example of Reed Hastings kicking the DVD executives out of the weekly executive meetings at Netflix.

-Ben tells a story about changing the culture at Netscape around agreeing to disagree and commit.
-He says that there are three rules:
+Ben tells a related story about changing the culture at Netscape around agreeing to disagree and commit.
+He says that there were three rules:

 1. If you see a snake, don't call committees, don't call your buddies, don't form a team, don't get a meeting together, just kill the snake.